 Tawang got its name from two words one is Ta which means Horse and Wang which means green pastures.
 The valley lies at an altitude between 3,500 and 22,500 feet high.
 The place is known for snow-capped mountains, villages, lakes, green meadows, and mountains.

-1. Sela Pass.
 A mesmerizing destination that is all set to steal the heart of every visitor.
-Situated in the lap of Himalayas, it offers panoramic vistas to the tourists and residents of Arunachal Pradesh alike.
+Situated in the lap of the Himalayas, it offers panoramic vistas to the tourists and residents of Arunachal Pradesh alike.
 The pass connects the local people from mainland India and vice-versa.
 It is truly an amazing place to visit and witness the beautiful views of the Eastern Himalayan range.

-2. Tawang Monastery.
 If you are a nature enthusiast, Tawang Monastery is the best destination to visit.
 The monastery also goes by the name Golden Namgyal Lhatse.
 It is believed that the monastery is about 400 years old and it is considered as an abode for more than 300 monks.
-Thus, over time, it has come across as a famous religious centre where an 8-meter long statue of Lord Buddha is also located.
+Thus, over time, it has come across as a famous religious center where an 8-meter long statue of Lord Buddha is also located.

-3. Madhuri Lake.
-The lake offers breath-taking views of mountains and is famous for its enthralling surroundings and natural beauty.
+The lake offers breathtaking views of mountains and is famous for its enthralling surroundings and natural beauty.
 It got its name after the popular Bollywood actress Madhuri Dixit as she shot a dance sequence on the popular song, Tanhayi Tanhayi with Shah Rukh Khan for the movie Koyla.

-4. Nuranang Falls.
 Another incredible destination located in Tawang is the Nuranang Falls.
 In appearance, it looks like a white sheet of water falling from the heavens.
 Nuranang Fall falls from a height of 100 meters.
-Also, known with another name called BTK waterfall, it is a great spot to enjoy swimming.
+Also, known by another name called BTK waterfall, it is a great spot to enjoy swimming.

-5. Taktsang Gompa.
 This Gompa is known to be the place where Guru Padmasambhava meditated.
-It is located amidst hills and is visited by tourists and locals for its surreal ambience.
+It is located amidst hills and is visited by tourists and locals for its surreal ambiance.

 Tawang is a beautiful place to spend your vacation.
 It is located at a distance of about 2,268, 3,103, 1,369, and 3,339 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here by the following means of transportation.

-By Air.
 Salonibari Airport, also known as the Tezpur Airport is the nearest airport.
 It receives connecting flights from Guwahati and Kolkata.
 From the airport, one has to cover a distance of approx. 330km to reach Tawang town.
-Travelling by air will save you a lot of time and will offer optimum comfort during the journey.
+Traveling by air will save you a lot of time and will offer optimum comfort during the journey.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here